 Sir Syed was great at words too.
 He began writing in 1840 when he was only 23.
 He wrote on various topics, from mechanics to educational.
 Some of his famous works include Asaar-us-sanadeed (Great Monuments) documenting antiquities of medieval era’s Delhi, Asbaab-e-Baghawat-e-Hind describing conditions of Indian revolt of 1857, Khutbaat-e-Ahmadia, documenting a logical reply to a Christian author who presented an untrue picture of Islam by his book, and Tafseer-ul-Quran, a rationalised commentary of Quran.
 He also wrote various religious and cultural texts.
 He is the one who laid the parameters of modernist Urdu prose and gave new heights to the language.

 Through his simple and natural rationalist thoughts and actions, he brought a remarkable change in the Indian Muslims.
 And it is only because of his praiseworthy vision and hard work that he, even after more than 12 decades of his death, is remembered and valued just like he did at the time when he was alive.

 Today, on Sir Syed’s 93rd birth anniversary, also popularly known as Sir Syed Day, we at TSA have brought some of his visionary words to you all, to give a tribute to him in our little way, for all that he did for the previous generation, us and the coming generation as well.

-Also read our another post focusing on true essence of AMU and modernization through the eyes of Sir Syed Ahmad Khan.
+Also, read another post focusing on the true essence of AMU and modernization through the eyes of Sir Syed Ahmad Khan.

 All the designs are by TSA writer and designer, Anas Zeeshan.